 The structure of the paper is as follows: In Section 2, relevant research and current image compressing methods are reviewed.
 Section 3 describes the elements of the RIFD-DLT algorithm.
-In Section 4, the experimental setup and results are presented along directions for future research in this field.
+In Section 4, the experimental setup and results are presented along with a comparison of RIFD-DLT with other cutting-edge techniques.
+Section 5 brings the paper to a close and explores possible directions for future research in this field.